RamenVentures/Operating-Manual/README.md

 	- painful?
 	- valuable? (something they'd pay for)
 	- huge? (could extend to millions or billions in the future)
-6. Is their unique value proposition extremely ambitious?
-7. Is something exceptional? (eg: team, traction, or tech)
-8. Are they at the stage we invest?
+6. Are they at the stage we invest?
 Have they:
 	- Found a user niche with an important problem?
 (Problem/Market Fit)
 	- Found a unique value prop (UVP) that users love and will pay for?
 (Problem/Solution Fit)
 	- Started creating a minimum viable product (MVP) to deliver their value prop? (working towards Product/Market Fit)